tymwitko/Bogi-Trip/README.md

 - randomizing a location within the range
 - route calculation
 - text turn-by-turn instructions
-- text to speech instructions (all languages supported by both TTS and OSRM)
+- English text to speech instructions

 ## Known issues:
-- no TTS in unsupported languages (fix: switch language to English)
-- rotation during navigation may be off at times (to test)
+- rotation might not be updated during navigation (to test)